Ensure your online account is up to date in case of postal disruption. Update your account here.

 - Service to off road vehicles (all terrain vehicles, side by side, snowmobile, etc.)

-- Service to vehicles in areas which are inaccessible or unsafe for CAA personnel or contractors to access.
-Service to a vehicle willfully driven into an area not regularly travelled, e.g. vacant lot, open fields, beaches, private or recreational roads, yards, gravel, mud or snow-filled driveways or alleys (CAA service personnel will not shovel snow), construction sites, unmaintained roads, frozen bodies of water and ice roads, fire routes, or other locations that cannot be accessed safely.
-CAA service personnel reserve the right to assess the road and determine its accessibility.
+- Service to vehicles in areas which are inaccessible or unsafe for CAA or contractors to access.
+Service to a vehicle willfully driven into an area not regularly travelled, e.g. vacant lot, open fields, beaches, private or recreational roads, yards, gravel, mud or snow-filled driveways or alleys (CAA does not remove snow), construction sites, unmaintained roads, frozen bodies of water and ice roads, fire routes, or other locations that cannot be accessed safely.
+CAA or contractors reserve the right to assess the road and determine its accessibility.

 - For Classic memberships, if a second service driver is required, the service will count as two service calls.
 This includes (but is not limited to) a safety blocker, second winch truck, help loading a vehicle, and some tows out of an underground facility.
 CAA Plus & Premier includes a second truck and operator for winching as a member benefit.